What Is Fibonacci Retracement?

 Understanding Fibonacci Retracement

-When applied to price charts, specific percentage levels—23.6%, 38.2%, 50%, 61.8%, and 78.6%—are drawn between two price points (a high and a low).
-These are known as Fibonacci retracement levels and act as potential reversal zones in price movements.
+When applied to price charts, percentage levels of 23.6%, 38.2%, 50%, 61.8%, and 78.6% are drawn between two price points (high and low).
+These are known as Fibonacci retracement levels and serve as potential reversal zones in price swings.
+These are employed to define the potential market corrections or reversals.

 How to Use Fibonacci Retracement in Trading?